 You will want to clean out both your refrigerator and freezer as rapidly as possible, keeping the doors shut to avoid losing the frigid temperatures.
 Unless you have a Sub Zero (which are much more expensive, because they have separate generators for the fridge and freezer), leaving the door open to the refrigerator for a prolonged period will heat up the freezer too.
 Thawing food slightly and refreezing can cause freezer burn, and compromise both the flavor and texture of stored food.

-Next week I’ll get to work on my spice and baking cupboards, then cupboards and drawers that store pots and pans, small appliances, plates, glasses, and utensils the week after.
-Are you with me?
 What state is your kitchen in, and what systems do you like to use to keep them organized?

 * I think of Yoko and giggle every time I start my spring cleaning.
 I originally wrote this post two years ago, but I am taking a much needed summer break this year, and just ran a few new posts about stocking your pantry, and your fridge, I think it is a good time to review this post too.